What lower rates mean for markets | KRDO

 Defensive sectors such as health care, utilities and consumer staples stocks tend to outperform during those first six months of a rate-cutting cycle, according to Buchbinder.
 While Chair Powell stressed that the economy is still healthy and that this rate cut was specifically delivered to “support the labor market,” the Fed tends to lower rates when the economy is weakening.
 That means it would make sense for investors to rush into traditionally safer stocks during a rate-cutting cycle.

 Eric Diton, managing director of the Wealth Alliance, said he recommends that investors own growth stocks with explosive earnings growth.
-Tech stocks have seen a major boost after the Fed cut rates.
-Tesla shares have jumped 3.7%, Meta Platforms shares have gained 6.7% and Apple shares have added 3.4%.
+Tech stocks have seen a boost after the Fed cut rates.
+Tesla shares have jumped 3.5% this week, Meta Platforms shares gained 7% and Apple shares added 2.6%.

 But investors with outsized positions in Big Tech stocks should eye beaten-down areas of the market that benefit from lower interest rates, says Diton.

 Small-cap stocks, for example, tend to benefit from lower rates because they tend to have large amounts of floating-rate debt that moves up and down depending on the state of economic and financial conditions.
-The S&P SmallCap 600 index has gained 2.5% this week.
+The S&P SmallCap 600 index gained 2.2% this week.

 “Take some money off the table and diversify,” said Diton.